-This module will provide students with the tools to recognize and address strategic challenges facing high technology firms.
-We will discuss both classic and emerging strategy theories and illustrate their use within firms that compete in technology-intensive industries, with a special focus on IT and internet-based firms.
-Case studies will range from relatively stable markets to rapidly-changing markets to nascent markets that are still developing.
-Questions we will address include: What are effective strategies for operating in industries with network effects?
-How is technology used to develop technological ecosystems, including multi-sided markets?
-How do firms develop and execute business models that create sustainable competitive advantage?
-What are the unique challenges facing firms – particularly startups – in nascent industries?
+This module will provide students with the tools to address strategic challenges facing high technology firms, with a special focus on IT and platform markets.
+Using case studies, the module will address questions such as: How do technology-based firms develop and manage a resource portfolio?
+How is technology used to develop business ecosystems, including multi-sided markets?
+What is the difference between technology risk and business risk and how do firms manage each?
+How firms develop and execute business models that create sustainable competitive advantage in technology-intensive industries?
+What are the unique challenges facing firms - particularly startups - in entrepreneurial settings?

 The module will be particularly useful for students who plan to work directly in tech-based firms or students who would like to specialize in technology industries as consultants or finance professionals.
 Each class session will be split between case discussions and an extended business simulation in which student teams compete against each other in managing R&D, production, and marketing at simulated technology firms.